xiaohan2012/graph-event-detection/diary.md

 What to talk:

 - different method comparison
+  - why the quota method is bad at first?
 - sampling method
+  - upperbound is pretty enough in this case, because only the event nodes have high upperbound
+  - in reality, we might have smaller unimportant events, this suggests our data generation process is not very realistic
 - some observations about the data set
 - multiple people talk about the same thing
   - is it valuable?